MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackAdmin/v0.10.6/New-AzureRMTenantSubscription.md

 ---
 external help file: Microsoft.AzureStack.Commands.dll-Help.xml online version:
 schema: 2.0.0
 ---

 # New-AzureRMTenantSubscription

 ## SYNOPSIS
-The cmdlet New-AzureRMTenantSubscription creates a subscription as a tenant for the specified offer
+Creates a subscription as a tenant for the specified offer.

 ## SYNTAX